 In my research of why top 10 lists are so appealing to readers on the internet, the very first article to pop up was called, “The Top 10 Reasons that Top 10 Lists are so Popular…” There’s a list for EVERYTHING!
 In my opinion, the reason they’re so appealing is that they pique our interest.
 Top 10 lists are quick to read and simple to understand.
 They let us know how we fare on a given topic, and on many occasions, provide useful information to the reader.

 With that goal in mind, I thought I’d jump in on the action and share my Top 10 Must-have Pieces of Equipment for Primary Physical Education.
 The intention of my list is twofold.
 First, I’d like to share what has been helpful to me and my colleagues who share more than 70 years of combined experience.
 Second, I would like YOU to share how my list compares to yours!
 Don’t hesitate to share your top 10 must-have pieces of equipment in the comments.
+Click on pictures of equipment to purchase today and start playing!

 It is my opinion that like riding a bike, every child should be able to jump rope.
 The jump rope is a dynamic piece of exercise equipment.
 It’s small enough to fit into your backpack, improves coordination and enhances cardiovascular fitness while strengthening muscles.
 Most importantly, jumping rope is FUN!
-You can cater your lessons to any level and differentiate for advance jumpers with a variety of challenges.
+You can cater your lessons to any level and differentiate for advanced jumpers with a variety of challenges.

 I remember ordering my first set of gator skin balls in 1995.
 I was impressed by their practicality, durability, and level of safety.
 They come in a variety of sizes and styles.
 Our favorites are the six-inch Gator Skin Softi Balls.
 We use them for throwing and catching drills, team hand ball, rolling challenges and drills, lead-up games for baseball (gator ball), and Ultimate catch.
 Without question, there are thousands of other ways to use this incredible ball.